Symmetry Fractionalization, Defects, and Gauging of Topological Phases

 We now consider a genus $g$ surface.
-A similar reduction of a general twisted sector to a small number of generating twisted sectors is also possible.
+A similar reduction of a general defect sector to a small number of generating defect sectors is also possible.
 The inequivalent cycles associated with each handle are labeled by $A_i, B_i$ where $i=1,\dots,g$ (see Fig. \ref{fig:genus3}).
-The twisted sectors are now labeled by $2g$ integers (mod $N$) $\{(m_1, n_1), \dots, (m_g, n_g)\}$.
+The defect sectors are now labeled by $2g$ integers (mod $N$) $\{(m_1, n_1), \dots, (m_g, n_g)\}$.
 We note that applying a Dehn twist along $C_1$ has the following effect:

 The configuration then becomes $\{(m_1, n_1-m_1+m_2), (m_2, n_2-m_1+m_2), \dots\}$.